Peantoo/Formula1Exercise/README.md

     ```bash
    streamlit run src/formula1streamlit.py

+4. In the App

+   Select a Race.
+   Select a Driver.
+   Click "Train Model."
+   Inspect the graph to ensure the model is in line with the truth data.
+   Enter the number of laps you would like to predict out from.
+I start with 15.
+The max is currently 20 (arbitrary for demo purposes).
+Less than 5 will generally not give a good prediction, but will work.
+   Click "Populate Laps."
+   If desired, adjust any value.
+Values are in milliseconds (100000 = 100 seconds).
+   If desired, enter a lap that contains a pit stop (can be automated in the future).
+Enter the time the pit stop took.
+   Click Predict.
+   View next 5 predicted laps and graph.
+Enjoy.

 # Formula 1 Lap Time Prediction Project
 Project Overview
 This project aims to predict the next 5 lap times for a selected driver in a specific race event using time-series forecasting.
 The goal is to build a model that can provide accurate predictions based on the driver's previous lap times, accounting for the effects of pit stops.